OlivierLaflamme/Auditing-Vulnerabilities/README.md

 # Auditing-Vulnerabilities
-In this repository I'll host my research and methodologies for auditing vulnerabilities. <b>Perpetually in the works.</b>
+In this repository I'll host my research and methodologies for auditing vulnerabilities.
+Some of these concepts are new to me and I just want to udnerstand them document them, and have a quick reference for these vectors.  <b>Perpetually in the works.</b>

 ### XXE